 Tank Height Requirement

 Due to the compromised swim bladder organ, both the Lionhead and Ranchu goldfish require a shallow tank that’s lengthy.
 This is to help them move easier to the surface of the water to intake oxygen, should there be a lack thereof.
 The shallower the tank, the fewer buoyancy issues these two fish seem to have.

-With both goldfish breeds offering a mixed variety of appearances, colors, and sizing, they can both be enticing!
-It is ideal to determine a breed that will suit your needs.
-If you prefer a finless, colorful, and chunky-bodied goldfish, and you keep a tank of other handicapped goldfish, then the Ranchu will be the right breed for you.
-If the sight of wen growth and an enlarged face with a narrow body makes you giggle with delight, the Lionhead goldfish makes a good choice.
+With both goldfish breeds offering a mixed variety of appearances, colors, and sizing, they can be enticing!
+It is ideal to determine which breed will suit your needs.
+If you prefer a finless, colorful, and chunky-bodied goldfish and you keep a tank of other handicapped goldfish, the Ranchu will be the right breed for you.
+If the sight of wen growth and an enlarged face with a narrow body makes you giggle with delight, the Lionhead goldfish is a good choice.